Managing Email Notifications in ServiceBox

 Summary

-ServiceBox users may sometimes experience an overflow of email notifications, if they are set up for email notifications, for job status changes, job completion, and To Dos Alerts.
+ServiceBox users may occasionally experience an overflow of email notifications if they are set up to receive email notifications for job status changes, job completions, and To Do alerts.
 This article provides guidance on how to manage these notifications to prevent receiving redundant information and to ensure a more streamlined communication process within the ServiceBox system.

 Understanding Notifications in ServiceBox

 Notifications in ServiceBox are designed to keep users updated on various job-related activities.
-However, it's possible to receive these updates either as emails or as in-app alerts besides appearing on your computer's screen to the left your login Username as a red circle with a white number in it.
+However, it's possible to receive these updates either as emails or as in-app alerts, in addition to appearing on your computer's screen to the left of your login Username, as a red circle with a white number in it.
 It's crucial to distinguish between the two:

 Managing Email Notifications